Loading...

 Safety is often the top concern for families and solo travelers.
 Italy's higher score reflects lower crime rates, political stability, and stronger rule of law — factors measured through the Global Peace Index and institutional safety data.

 Healthcare quality is a critical factor for anyone relocating long-term.
-Italy has a healthcare index of 82/100 (strong), compared to France's 87/100 (excellent).
-France has a slight edge over Italy in healthcare.
+Italy has a healthcare index of 96/100 (excellent), compared to France's 94/100 (excellent).
+Both countries score nearly identically on healthcare.

 Italy: Regionalized public system (SSN) with striking differences between the efficient North and the underfunded South.
 Private care is cheap and accessible.
 France: A world-class hybrid system.
 You register via the 'Carte Vitale', pay upfront, and are instantly reimbursed by the state (70%) and your employer mutuelle (30%).

 Infrastructure also plays a role in daily quality of life.
-Italy (78/100, well-developed) trails France (87/100, world-class) in this category, which covers internet speed, public transit, and digital readiness.
+Italy (79/100, well-developed) trails France (91/100, world-class) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Italy scores 76/100 (pleasant) while France scores 68/100 (pleasant).